What to Bring

 - Dish soap

 - A place setting (plate, cup, bowl, silverware, etc.)

 - Basic utensils- (i.e. can opener)

 - Posters, pictures, area rugs and other decorations

 - Microwave: (2 cubic feet maximum, 1250-watt maximum) (Check with your roommate)*

-- Refrigerator: (6 cubic feet maximum, max 1.3 amps) (Check with your roommate-available to rent at through UNC's RHA Office)
+- Refrigerator: (6 cubic feet maximum, max 1.3 amps) (Check with your roommate-microfridges are available to rent at through UNC's RHA Office)

 - Plants / fish in maximum 10 gallon tank

 - Storage boxes for under your bed: a place to keep the extra stuff.
-(There is 31" of storage space available under your bed ir you place it at the highest setting.)
+(There is 31" of storage space available under your bed if you place it at the highest setting.)

 - School/office/desk supplies: hole punch, stapler, staples, ruler, pens, notebooks

 - Lap Top / computer/ printer (some majors require special software)